jericho3110/jericho3110/README.md

 ## I'm an Anime Lover, Sports Player, Developer, and a Hacker!

 - Currently, most of my Repositories are set to private.
 But might upload stuff to public in the near future!
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Cyber Security
 - ⚡ Fun fact: I love to sketch Anime Characters and play the Piano
 - 🥅 2022 Goals: Learn Front-end and Master React.js